KaterinaSinicka/Unity-game-project/README.md

 Created by Katerina Sinicka, Alina Krasnova, Aleksandrs Kapanskis.

-Uploaded to github by: Katerina Sinicka
+Uploaded to github by Katerina Sinicka